Stay on Top of Australian COVID-19 Locations With This Google Map

 As the numerous COVID-19 outbreaks across Australia have highlighted, this pandemic crisis is not going away without a more widely-rolled out vaccine.

+Premier Gladys Berejiklian announced that mask-wearing requirements will be extended for another week, and will now include all of Greater Sydney.

+In a statement on the update, she said “It is only when you are eating or drinking indoors at a venue that you can’t or shouldn’t wear a mask.
+In every other circumstance, if you live or are in Sydney, you must wear a mask for another week beyond Wednesday midnight”.

-Victoria is easing restrictions slowly, with five locally acquired cases in the last 24 hours confirmed.
+Victoria is easing restrictions slowly, with no locally acquired cases in the last 24 hours confirmed.

 How do I keep up with COVID-19 hot spots?